Dependent Random Partitions by Shrinking Toward an Anchor: Existing Distributions Indexed by a Partition

 Our shrinkage partition distribution itself was inspired by \citet{paganin2020centered}'s CPP and \citet{smith2020demand}'s LSP.
 A key parameter in all three distributions is what we term the anchor partition $ \baselinepart$, a partition of the integers $\{1,\dots,n\}$ which represents the \textit{a priori} estimate of the population partition.
 The anchor partition plays the same role as the ``centered'' partition in the CPP and the ``location'' partition in the LSP.
 As noted by \citet{dahl2021discussion}, words like ``centered'' or ``location'' may be misnomers.
 We use the term ``anchor'' to suggest that the probability distribution is ``tethered to'' --- but not ``centered on'' or ``located at'' --- the anchor partition $\baselinepart$.
 How closely the partition distribution reflects $\baselinepart$ is a function of what we term the shrinkage parameter $\shrink$.

 In this paper the anchor partition $\baselinepart$ is expressed in terms of cluster labels $\baselinepart = (\baselineitem_1,\ldots,\baselineitem_n)$ such that two items have the same label (i.e., $\baselineitem_i = \baselineitem_j$) if and only if they belong to the same subset in the anchor partition.
 Likewise, we use $\partition$ to denote the vector of cluster labels of a random partition.
-Cluster labels are assumed to be in canonical form, i.e., cluster label ``1'' is used for the first item (and all items clustered with it), cluster label ``2'' is used for the next item (and all items clustered with it) that is not clustered with the first item, etc.

-Studying the probability mass function of each distribution helps one see the similarities with our SP distribution, and what motivated us to develop our new partition distribution.
+Cluster labels are assumed to be in canonical form, i.e., cluster label ``1'' is used for the first item (and all items clustered with it), cluster label ``2'' is used for the next item (and all items clustered with it) that is not clustered with the first item, etc. Studying the pmf of each distribution helps one see the similarities with our SP distribution, and what motivated us to develop our new partition distribution.
 For the sake of comparison, we express each distribution in common notation.